Understanding the Performance of Knowledge Graph Embeddings in Drug Discovery: Results

 \textbf{Random Splits:} The performance of machine learning models is known to vary over different dataset splits.
 However, many benchmark datasets are provided with predetermined train/test splits, which has resulted, in the case of graph-based models, in approaches over-fitting to validation sets and not generalising to other random splits~\cite{shchur2018pitfalls}.

 In this experiment, we assess how models respond to changes in the train/test split of the underlying datasets as other variables (hyperparameters, models seeds and training setup) are kept constant, with each dataset being split randomly 10 times.
-Table \ref{tab:dataset-seed} displays the results from this experiment and shows that most models have very consistent performance across the different dataset splits.
+Here 10\% of the triples are used for test, with the remainder used for training.
+Table~\ref{tab:dataset-seed} displays the results from this experiment and shows that most models have very consistent performance across the different dataset splits.
 Indeed many of the values are similar to those from the model seed experiments, indicating that they do reflect the models true performance.
-However, Figure \ref{fig:dataset-seed} shows that once again, that DistMult has much greater performance variability over the dataset splits which affects its average ranking compared with other approaches.
+However, Figure~\ref{fig:dataset-seed} shows that once again, that DistMult has much greater performance variability over the dataset splits which affects its average ranking compared with other approaches.
 This reinforces the notion that models should be tested both on different dataset splits and with different random initialisations to assess their true generalisability.

 \textbf{Domain Specific Splits - Gene-Disease Prioritisation:} One area where the use of knowledge graphs has great potential to be used within the drug discovery domain is gene-disease prioritisation~\cite{paliwal2020preclinical}.
 This crucial step in the drug discovery pipeline involves attempting to identify the causally implicated biological entity (typically a gene or protein) for a certain disease -- which can be thought of as predicting a link between a gene and disease entity in a knowledge graph.
 Drugs can then be developed to modulate this target entity and ultimately treat or cure the disease.
 As such, this task better reflects a real-world use case of knowledge graphs within the drug discovery domain.